LoewiD/Cocktail-Recipes-App/README.md

 # 🍹 Cocktail Recipes App

 ## Overview
 The **Cocktail Recipes App** is a tool for discovering, saving, and managing cocktail recipes.
 With features like ingredient-based search, random cocktail suggestions, and machine learning-powered difficulty prediction.
+It's a consumer use based program and a helpful gadget to plan a party.

 ## Features
 - **My Cocktails**: Save your favorite cocktails and generate a PDF shopping list with detailed recipes.